Active Directory(AD) - A system used to manage user accounts and security, using LDAP and DNS.

 An acronym for University Information Technology Services.

-UWMWIFI is a wifi profile that can be accessed by users who are on campus and who have an active ePanther Account.
-To join UWMWIFI, the user must authenticate, using their ePanther Username and password.
+UWMwifiUWMWiFi is a wifi profile that can be accessed by users who are on campus and who have an active ePanther Account.
+To join UWMWiFi, the user must authenticate, using their ePanther Username and password.

 Wepa Print Away